 Query responses can be sorted in various ways according to a set of rules.
 The Word sorting order setting tells DBMaker how to sort and present data in response to database queries.
 Selecting System defined original behavior enables the default sorting order.
 Selecting Case-insensitive sort order is necessary for obtaining query results when case-sensitivity is a consideration.
-This setting corresponds to the DB_WSORT keyword in the dmconfig.ini file.
+This setting corresponds to the DB WSORT keyword in the dmconfig.ini file.
 The default value is System defined original behavior.

-For more in-depth information on code and word sorting order, refer to Chapter 4.2 in the Database Administrator's Guide.
+For more information refer to Chapter 4.2 in the Database Administrator's Guide.